Irreversibility of quantum field theory in de Sitter: the C, F and A theorems: Abstract

 \section{Abstract}

-We prove the irreversibility of the renormalization group for quantum field theory in de Sitter space in $d=2$, 3 and 4 space-time dimensions.
+We prove the $C$, $F$ and $A$ irreversibility theorems in de Sitter spacetime for quantum field theories that are obtained as renormalization group flows from ultraviolet conformal fixed points.
 The proof is based on strong subadditivity of the entanglement entropy, de Sitter invariance, and the Markov property of conformal field theory.